zlatinb/muwire/doc/wire-protocol.md

 ### Search results - any node to any node

-Search results are sent in "results" type connection from the responder to the originator of the query.
-This connection is uncompressed and only Alice sends any data on it, i.e. there is no handshake.
-The first thing that Alice sends is the UUID of the search that generated the results.
-This allows Bob to drop the connection if he does not recognize that UUID.
-After that, Alice sends a stream containing JSON messages prefixed by two unsigned bytes indicating the length of each message.
+Search results are sent through and HTTP POST method from the responder to the originator of the query.
+The URL is the UUID of the search that prompted ther response, encrypted with the public key of the originating persona.
+This connection is uncompressed.
+The first thing sent on it is the persona of the responder in binary.
+After that follows a stream containing JSON messages prefixed by two unsigned bytes indicating the length of each message.
 The format is the following:

 ```
 {
     type: "Result",
 	version: 1,
-	name: "File name",
+	name: "File name (i18n encoded)",
 	infohash: "asdfasdf..."
 	size: 12345,
 	pieceSize: 17,
 	hashList: [ "asdfasdf...", "asdfasdf...", ... ]
-	altlocs: [ "b64.1", "b64.2", ... ]
+	altlocs: [ "persona.1", "persona.2", ... ]
 }
 ```
 * The "hashList" list contains the list of hashes that correspond to the pieces of the file
-* The "altlocs" list contains list of alternate locations in b64 format that Alice thinks may also have the file.
+* The "altlocs" list contains list of alternate personas that the responder thinks may also have the file.
 * The "pieceSize" field is the size of the each individual file piece (except possibly the last) in powers of 2

 # HostCache protocol